Gemini-Commerce/mailchimp-marketing-go/docs/EcommerceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostEcommerceStoresIdPromocodes**
-> EcommercePromoCode PostEcommerceStoresIdPromocodes(ctx, storeId, promoRuleId, body)
+> EcommercePromoCode1 PostEcommerceStoresIdPromocodes(ctx, body, storeId, promoRuleId)
 Add promo code

 Add a new promo code to a store.